Sukwants/Atiro/README_en-CN.md

 Uninstall Node.js if you no longer need it.

-Unistall g++ and removes it from the environment variable `PATH` if you no longer need it.
+Unistall g++ if you no longer need it.

 ## Thanks